OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 ### **14.2.2 MMIO Request Decoding**

 The packet router and memory decoder in the FIM ensure that only legal MMIO requests are forwarded to the targeted MMIO region.
-Full address and BAR decoding is done both in the packet router and the memory decoder to ensure the requests are forwarded to the designated CSR region as defined in the [MMIO Regions](#mmio_regions) chapter.
-Any unsolicited/illegal MMIO request is dropped, and an error is reported back to host through the FME error register.
+Full address and BAR decoding is done both in the packet router and the memory decoder to ensure the requests are forwarded to the designated CSR region as defined in the MMIO Regions section of this manual.
+Any unsolicited/illegal MMIO requests are dropped, and an error is reported back to host through the FME error register.

 ### **14.2.3 Unused FME/Port CSR Regions**

-All the CSR slaves in FIM which are mapped to the FME or Port CSR regions must always respond to MMIO read requests targeting its associated CSR region.
+All the CSR slaves in the FIM which are mapped to the FME or Port CSR regions must always respond to MMIO read requests targeting its associated CSR region.
 A CSR slave must return all 0s for MMIO reads to its unused CSR region such as a reserved space or a region where no CSR register is implemented for the address.
-The FIM ensures MMIO reads to FME or Port CSR regions that are not mapped to any CSR slave always gets a response of all 0s.
+The FIM ensures MMIO reads to the FME or Port CSR regions that are not mapped to any CSR slave always gets a response of all 0s.
 The memory decoder module and fake responder module in the FIM provide this guaranteed response.

 ### **14.2.4 Unsupported MMIO Request**

-Any MMIO request targeting FME or Port CSR regions with a length or address alignment that are not  supported by the FIM is dropped, and an error is logged in PCIE0_ERROR register.
+Any MMIO requests targeting FME or Port CSR regions with a length or address alignment that are not  supported by the FIM are dropped, and an error is logged in PCIE0_ERROR register.
 The MMIO checker module in the FIM guarantees this response.
 When an unsupported MMIO read request to the FIM CSR region is detected, the FIM sends back a CPL (completion without data) with error status (UR) back to host.

 ### **14.2.5 AFU Access Violation**